bacpop/BacQuerya-processing/README.md

 ## Snakemake pipeline

-Parameters for the automated Snakemake pipeline can be adjusted by modifying the '''config.yml''' file, or from the command line.
-An example command to run the '''retrieve_ena_read_metadata''' rule on 7 threads would be:
+Parameters for the automated Snakemake pipeline can be adjusted by modifying the 'config.yml' file, or from the command line.
+An example command to run the 'retrieve_ena_read_metadata' rule on 7 threads would be:

-'''snakemake --cores 1 --config n_cpu=7 retrieve_ena_read_metadata'''
+'snakemake --cores 1 --config n_cpu=7 retrieve_ena_read_metadata'